 Imperial Home Page -> Repair -> Body -> Seams

-When it comes time for restoration, the factory sheet metal body seams on older cars under restoration, always seem to be swelled or distorted.
-This is due to age of the seam, corrosion or acid contamination of the lead over time.
+When it comes time for restoration, the factory sheet metal body seams on older cars always seem to be swollen or distorted.
+This is usuallydue to age of the seam, corrosion, or acid contamination of the lead over time.
 This is especially true around the LeBaron rear window glass, where a piece of rope is sometimes used in the seam.

-An excellent fix, is to melt out all of the lead from leaded seams in the body, then using a water-proof two part polyester filler, (containing 100% ground aluminum powder) fill the void, block sand and prime.
-This is replacing metal with metal, and results in a more stable repair with no fear of poor adhesion to the metal, and possible acid leaching into the paint.
-As a bonus, this system is very easy do, and the results permanent.
+An excellent fix is to melt out all of the lead from leaded seams in the body, then using a water-proof two part polyester filler, (containing 100% ground aluminum powder) fill the void, block sand, and prime.
+This is replacing metal with metal, and results in a more stable repair with no fear of poor adhesion to the metal, and no fear of possible acid leaching into the paint.
+As a bonus, this system is very easy do and the results permanent.
 I use ALL METAL polyester filler, but there are several 100% aluminum fillers on the market.
-Unlike "BONDO", all metal filler are waterproof, since they contain no talc. (which absorbs water readily)
+Unlike "BONDO", all metal fillers are waterproof, since they contain no talc. (which absorbs water readily)

-There are many modern products we can use in the restoration of our cars that result in a better restoration, than using the old “original” methods.
+There are many modern products we can use in the restoration of our cars that result in a better restoration rather than using the old original methods.